Common Dell Laptop Problems & Fixes UK 2026: Won’t Turn On, Overheating & More

 Should I repair my Dell laptop or buy a new one?

-Almost always repair — a battery, screen or hinge returns a working machine for a fraction of a replacement, under the tiered guarantee.
-The exception is a board-level fault approaching the machine's value, which we diagnose free and weigh honestly first.
+Almost always repair — a battery, screen or hinge hands back a working machine for a fraction of a replacement, under the tiered guarantee.
+The exception is a board-level fault creeping up toward the laptop's own value, which we diagnose free and weigh with you honestly first.